Business Process Control and Supply Chain Management, Master ProgrammeFrontiers in Management Accounting & Process-based Control 120 credits

 The programme corresponds to the global competition requirements of efficiency, coordination, management control and development of business processes within and between companies in supply chains.
 It contains two different specialisations; the front in business and management control, and the front in logistics and supply chain management.

-The other programme specialization Logistics & Supply Chain Management can be found here.
+The other programme specialization Frontiers in Logistics & Supply Chain Management.

 Master of Science (120 credits) in Business and Economics with specialization in Business Process Control and SCM, Frontiers in Management Accounting &